 (2) [Specified disease][Specified accident] coverage is designed to pay limited benefits as a result of the diagnosis or treatment of a [covered disease] or a [specifically identified type of accident].
 Read the Buyer’s Guide to Specified Disease Insurance to review the possible limits on benefits in this type of coverage.

-(3) [A brief specific description of the benefits, including dollar amounts.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.
+(3) [A brief specific description of the benefits, including dollar amounts and a description of any deductible or copayment provisions applicable to the benefits described.]
+Proper disclosure of benefits that vary according to the type of accidental cause shall be made in accordance with Section 8A(13) of this regulation.

 G. Limited Benefit Health Coverage (Outline of Coverage)

 An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates which do not meet the minimum standards of Sections 8B, D and G of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]